 For extended flights, it's essential to eat foods that provide lasting energy and keep you comfortable throughout the journey.
 A balanced meal with carbs, protein, and fats helps maintain steady energy levels and prevents hunger.

-Opt for easy-to-digest foods to avoid discomfort or bloating, making the flight more manageable.
-Here’s a list of foods you might choose before a longer flight.
+Opt for easy-to-digest foods to avoid discomfort or bloating.
+For example, a lot of menu items from our top-ranked low-carb meal delivery services are convenient and easy on the stomach.
+Here’s a list of other foods you might choose before a longer flight.

 Oatmeal topped with sliced almonds and fresh fruit: A warm, comforting breakfast that’s high in fiber, providing sustained energy while being gentle on the stomach.